OscarWulff/OscarWulff.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 ---

 ## Introduction
 San Francisco's crime data from 2003 to 2024 offers a window into the city's shifting challenges.
-While many crime categories follow gradual trends, stolen property incidents experienced a remarkable surge between 2008 and 2013.
-This anomaly raises questions about underlying factors and how these patterns relate to where crimes are reported.
+In this we want to try to investigate the crime data from San Fransisco throughout the years, and see if we can find any interesting patterns or changes  we can talk about and see if it correlates with what we can find about San Fransisco on the internet.

 ---